 The other option provides both a break from everyday life and can even help you develop some life skills, and that option is an outdoor camping holiday.
-This type of trip involves pitching a tent in the middle of the wilderness and surviving as best you can.
+This type of trip involves pitching a tent in the wilderness and surviving as best as possible.
 It doesn’t have to be a dangerous trek, especially if you are bringing the kids.
-But an outdoor holiday can present a number of challenges that you won’t find in a European villa.
+But an outdoor holiday can present challenges you won’t find in a European villa.

 This article will provide you with some tips on how to prepare for an outdoor family holiday.
 Read on for more!